hakansuku/D1APACTraining/3_1 Log management environment preparation.md

 # Log management environment preparation

 > IMPORTANT : If you don't have SaaS (3rd Gen) with Grail tenant environment access.
-Please ping me and I'll give you an account.
+You can use the managed cluster environment you previously created in Workshop 1.
+You will require permissions to creating log processing rules.

 ## 1) Creating access token to ingest log records via API